mazzalab/STRmie-HD/README.md

 - `-m`: Minimum number of CAG repeats (default: 7).
 - `--cag_graph`, `--ccg_graph`: Export CAG/CCG histogram plots.
 - `--cwt`: Enable convolutional analysis (optional, advanced).

 ---

+## 📊 Graphical User Interface (GUI)

+After running the STRmie-HD pipeline, you can launch the integrated graphical interface to visualize and manually inspect the results.

+To open the interface locally in your browser:

+---